ev-th/CV/README.md

 - **Managed the complete lifecycle of the product** (underwear): design, development, fittings, orders, shipment, quality control, stock management, product launch and sales analysis.
 - **Improved product quality**, **reduced costs** and **increased scalability** by transitioning to specialised factories and maintained relationships with international production teams.
 - **Maintained the website** by updating the home page, products, SEO, and managing orders.
-Migrated the website from Magento to Shopify which needs less technical knowledge, **saving the company from expensive web development costs**.
+Migrated the website from Magento to Shopify which needs less technical knowledge, **saving on expensive web development costs**.

 #### _2013-2015_